 2 Years (4 Semesters)

-B. Sc. in Chemistry with 55% or equivalent marks.
-(50 % or equivalent marks for SC/ST and PwD category)
+Bachelor’s degree with Chemistry as one of the subjects with 55% or equivalent marks.
+(50% or equivalent marks for SC/ST and PwD category)

 Rs.
 45,000/- per Sem + University fees